jachiang/LibbitcoinDocumentation/P2SH(P2WPKH).md

 ```

 ### P2SH(P2WPKH) Witness

 The witness of a P2SH(P2WPKH) input is identical to that of a native P2WPKH input.

-We now continue our example with the construction of the `witness` object:

 ```c++
 // Witness: